 The Consequences of Tighter Regulations on Construction

 Over the last few years, the fire safety and smoke ventilation industry has been experiencing shifting legislature resulting in changes to designing, installing and maintaining fire safety systems.
-Therefore, it is critical that in order for your projects to remain compliant, that you understand these shifting regulations.
+Therefore, it is critical that in order for your projects to remain compliant, you understand these shifting regulations and engage with competent and compliant Fire Safety Engineers.

 These changes have broadly been the byproduct of three driving forces: